truera/trulens/docs/reference/index.md

   aliases.
 Code written using the production API, therefore, has to import components by their full path.

-- The interactive API follows a looser set of coding standards than the production API.

 Both APIs follow a [deprecation policy](trulens/contributing/policies.md).

 ## Interactive API